Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 What it does better than memory foam: Two distinct natural cooling mechanisms replace memory foam's heat-trapping structure.
 No gel or synthetic additive needed for either side.

-Pre-polished buckwheat hulls reduce movement noise by up to 68% versus standard buckwheat.
+Pre-polished buckwheat hulls reduce crunch by up to 68% versus standard buckwheat.
 Both sides use organic cotton covers with adjustable fill.

 Limitations: